Purpose of the Graduate School of Information Science and Technology

 Students in our master's program can choose to specialize in information science in one of five major courses of study in the Divisions of the Graduate School-- Computer Science and Information Technology, Electronics for Informatics, Bioengineering and Bioinformatics, Media and Network Technologies, or Systems Science and Informatics.
 In this program, we aim to educate innovation leaders who will: acquire advanced knowledge in basic and specialized fields of information science that cover the various areas studied in the above courses; create new knowledge in the field of information science; and become significant players in international research by achieving excellence in practical applications of technology and the conduct of research and development.

 To obtain broad knowledge in various related fields, while focusing on information science, our students follow a backup-style curriculum, in which they take specialized subjects in accordance with the purpose of their chosen major course of study and take subjects from other courses of study as secondary subjects.
 In addition, we believe our students should acquire an international vision, learn to act according to global norms, and obtain knowledge in peripheral areas related to their major field of study.
-We offer them an education curriculum in which they can study a variety of subjects, such as specialized subjects in other majors, and they can study subjects that are common to all majors, such as subjects integrating the arts and sciences, subjects having practical applications, and subjects dealing with international collaboration in information science.
+We offer them an education curriculum in which they can study a variety of subjects, such as specialized subjects in other majors, and they can study subjects that are common to all majors, such as subjects of project management, subjects of integration of humanities and sciences, and International collaborative informatics subjects.
 Moreover, we aim for them to obtain skills as innovation leaders by offering them special lectures, training in practical technical skills, and training in communication.

 In the Graduate School’s doctoral program in Information Science and Technology, a student will follow a course of advanced study in information science in one of the five divisions of the Graduate School-- Computer Science and Information Technology, Electronics for Informatics, Bioengineering and Bioinformatics, Media and Network Technologies, or Systems Science and Informatics.
 Our doctoral candidates should achieve global standards of research and development in their field of specialization and pioneer new fields by combining various areas of research.
 And, within an environment of international collaboration, we aim to develop them as frontier leaders who will globally promote research and development in a society based on advanced knowledge.